The Next Passport

 How much does Italian citizenship by descent cost in total?

 For a typical consulate-track applicant with three generations, total costs usually land between $1,300 and $2,300 USD.
-The biggest single line item is the €600 consulate appointment fee (locked at $703.10 through June 30, 2026 in most US consulates).
+The biggest single line item is the €600 consulate appointment fee — each US consulate sets its own locked USD rate for 6-month windows (the Boston consulate's current rate is $703.10 through June 30, 2026; other consulates may differ).
 Document acquisition, apostilles, and certified translations account for most of the remainder.
 Judicial 1948 cases add $3,000–$10,000 in attorney fees on top.

 Is the consulate fee per person or per family?